xiaohai-huang/Matrix/README.md

 1. Improve Matrix reshape which takes 1D int array as a parameter. ---done!

 ### 2020/2/5

 1. Matrix dot product parallel version. ---done!

+### 2020/2/13

+1. Implement tanh, ReLU function, and their derivatives
+2. Change file save source from txt to csv
+3. Handles infinity in Exp function